 Remember, in John 18:37, Christ had said that He was born to be a King.
 He knew that He would be the ultimate King over His Kingdom.
 (Daniel 7:17-18 and 23 demonstrate that the words for kingdom and king are interchangeable in the Bible.)

 By simply continuing to read more of the context in Luke 17, we are left with no doubt as to what Christ was referring to.
 Read verse 24, where, like Matthew 24:27, it refers to, “For as the lightning, that lightens out of the one part under heaven, shines unto the other part under heaven; so shall also the Son of man be in His day.”
-Christ was describing a stunning, world-shaking event that would be as visible as lightning.
+Jesus was describing a stunning, world-shaking event that would be as visible as lightning when He relocates His Matthew 13 kingdom to Zion (Mic.
+4).
 But, notice the term “in His day,” which shows that it is a yet future event.
 Take time to read Matthew 24:26-30 and how it describes the “day when Christ will be revealed.”

 By no stretch of the imagination did Christ say that the kingdom of God was in the unrighteous, carnal, hateful Pharisees—who continually plotted His death—anymore than He was saying it was a church.